 Grammy winner Angelin Chang joins composer/soprano Patrice Michaels in concert

 United States Supreme Court Justice Ruth Bader Ginsburg has become a modern folk hero, celebrated for her pioneering legal career and principled judicial stands as well as for her kindness, humor and quiet strength.
 The amazing life and spirit of Justice Ginsburg is the subject of THE LONG VIEW: A Portrait of Ruth Bader Ginsburg in Nine Songs, a moving song cycle created by Ginsburg’s daughter-in-law, noted composer and soprano Patrice Michaels.
-The cycle is the centerpiece of the Notorious RBG in Song, a one-act, 75-minute dramatic concert, which also includes works by Vivian Fung, Stacy Garrop, Lee Hoiby, Lori Laitman and John Musto.
+The cycle is the centerpiece of Notorious RBG in Song, a one-act, 75-minute dramatic concert, which also includes works by Vivian Fung, Stacy Garrop, Lee Hoiby, Lori Laitman and John Musto.

 The concert will receive its Cleveland premiere in a special performance featuring Michaels and Grammy-winning pianist Angelin Chang, at 7 p.m., Thursday, April 18 in CSU’s Drinko Hall.
 Narration by Ms. Michaels and live projections by LA designer Yee Eun Nam highlight stories and images from the Justice’s life.
 Lee Fisher, dean of the Cleveland Marshall College of Law will make a cameo appearance in a speaking role, and James Ginsburg, Justice Ginsburg’s son, will participate in the Q & A with Dr. Chang, Ms. Michaels and Dean Fisher following the performance.
 James Ginsburg will also reflect on how it was to grow up in the household where his mother was making her groundbreaking legal arguments at 5 p.m.
 Tuesday, April 16 in C|M|LAW’s Moot Court Room.
 Both events are free and open to the public.

-“Ruth Bader Ginsburg is inspiring in every meaning of the word, and this concert masterfully celebrates her life and accomplishments” says Chang, professor of music and law, and coordinator of keyboard studies at CSU.
-“I am honored to help bring Notorious RBG in Song to Cleveland and hope it inspires others to follow in her footsteps.”
+“Ruth Bader Ginsburg is inspiring in every meaning of the word, and this concert masterfully celebrates her life and accomplishments” notes Chang, professor of music and law, and coordinator of keyboard studies at CSU.
+“I am honored to help bring Notorious RBG in Song to Cleveland and hope it inspires others to follow in her footsteps."

 Angelin Chang won the 2007 Grammy award for Best Instrumental Solo Performance with Orchestra for her recording of Olivier Messiaen's Oiseaux Exotiques with the Cleveland Chamber Symphony.
 She was the first female American classical pianist and the first pianist of Asian descent to win a Grammy.